2025 Global CMT Research Convention

 Session: Emerging CMT Drug Development Research Updates

-• Dr. Bradlee Heckmann, PhD, Co-founder, President, and Chief Scientific Officer, Asha Therapeutics
+• Dr. Bradlee Heckmann, PhD, Co-founder, President, Chief Scientific Officer, Asha Therapeutics

 • Dr. Carlos Loya, PhD, Venture Partner, 82VS